gauribehl100/IMG/README.md

 Open your browser and navigate to http://localhost:3000 to use the application.

 **Folder Structure**

-root
-├──Frontend
+root/
+├── Frontend
+│   ├── src
-│   ├── src|──components   # React components
+│   │   ├── components   # React components
 │   │   ├── pages        # Application pages
+│   │
 ├── Backend
 │   ├── models           # Mongoose models
 │   ├── routes           # API routes
 │   └── controllers      # Logic for API endpoints